runv/MPR1/README.md

 Checkbox is to clear the current content of the drawing area when loading an image.

-Rectangle and circle changes the ﬁll of a shape to white on mouse hover.
+Rectangle and circle changes the fill of a shape to white on mouse hover.